Al Qadam

-Al Qadam is a village in the northern region of the Kingdom of Bahrain.
+Al Qadam is a village in the Northern Governorate of the Kingdom of Bahrain.

 History

 The village is the site of an ancient burial mound which could potentially be a World Heritage Site after the country's Ministry of Culture nominated it to UNESCO.

 The village was home to Bahrain's oldest herbal products-producing factory, the Al Kamel Factory, which was established in the village in 1855.
 The factory had to be relocated from the village in order to expand its production capabilities and to meet national and regional demands.

 In 2008, amidst the Jyllands-Posten Muhammad cartoons controversy, hundreds of people staged a protest in the village, calling on the Bahraini government to take action against Denmark.
 The country's parliament issued a statement condemning the cartoons.

 Politics

 The village lies under constituency two of the Northern Governorate administrative region.
 The village is currently represented in the Chamber of Deputies by Sawsan Taqawi, who also represents the villages of Jannusan and Karrana.